Frequently Asked Questions

 - Planning and Sustainable Land Use (PSLU) – firstname.lastname@example.org

-- Water and Infrastructure (WAI) – email@example.com
+- Water, Infrastructure, and Transportation (WIT) – email@example.com

 For Council meeting agenda items, written testimony should be addressed to the Council Chair and mailed or faxed to the Office of the County Clerk, 200 South High Street, Wailuku, HI 96793, 808-270-7171 (fax).
 Testimony for Council meetings may be emailed to firstname.lastname@example.org.